JacksonElmore/Basic_Onshape_CAD/README.md

 ### Reflection

 This was a fun assigment that took a couple tries for me, but I got it eventually.
-I'm still really enjoying onshape and designign the castor.
+I'm still really enjoying onshape and designing the castor.

 ---